dimforge/nalgebra.rs/docs/decompositions_and_lapack.md

 subdiagonal are zero.
 See also [the wikipedia article](https://en.wikipedia.org/wiki/Hessenberg_matrix) for further details.

-The hessenberg decomposition is typically used as an intermediat representation of a wide variety of algorithms that can benefit from its structure close to the structure of an upper-triangular matrix.
+The hessenberg decomposition is typically used as an intermediate representation of a wide variety of algorithms that can benefit from its structure close to the structure of an upper-triangular matrix.